Stereotypes of Australia: What’s Fact and What’s Fiction?

 This is honestly the dumbest stereotype out there, and I am tired of people asking me if I’ve had shrimp on the barbie while I’m here.
 Sure Australians do grill out a lot, but it’s not anything to gawk at.
 Plus, Australians don’t even call shrimp, shrimp.
-They’re called prawns and not eaten more than any other food.
+They’re prawns and not eaten more than any other food.

-It’s always hot and always sunny
+It’s always hot & always sunny

 Vegemite is regarded highly here, but it's not like you would imagine.
 Some people eat it, some people don’t.
 No different than eating jam or honey on your toast.
 Kangaroo meat isn’t commonly eaten at all.
 It’s available in supermarkets and the occasional restaurant serves a kangaroo dish, but it certainly isn’t a regular part of any Australians diet.
 Smashed avo (cado) on toast, however, is a key part of the Aussie diet!
+And good coffee!

 I’ll admit, I was one of these people when I first arrived.
 Constantly petrified that a poisonous spider or snake would crawl over my foot, bite, and that would be the end of me.
 I was convinced if I got in the water I would immediately be taken away by a shark, stung by a jellyfish, or reach my demise via stingray.
 However, I can happily report back that it's just not like that.
 I’m yet to even see any of these creatures, let alone be in danger from one.
 Australia's exotic wildlife is really nothing to be worried about!